huohuoren4/docs/python/pytest/reference_guides/api_reference/config_options.md

 ## cache_dir

 Sets a directory where stores content of cache plugin.
-Default directory is `.pytest_cache` which is created in [rootdir](https://docs.pytest.org/en/latest/reference/customize.html#rootdir).
+Default directory is `.pytest_cache` which is created in `rootdir`.
 Directory may be relative or absolute path.
 If setting relative path, then directory is created relative to rootdir.
 Additionally path may contain environment variables, that will be expanded.
-For more information about cache plugin please refer to How to [re-run failed tests and maintain state between test runs](https://docs.pytest.org/en/latest/how-to/cache.html#cache-provider).
+For more information about cache plugin please refer to [How to re-run failed tests and maintain state between test runs](/python/pytest/how_to_guides/re_run#how-to-re-run-failed-tests-and-maintain-state-between-test-runs).

 ## console_output_style